qbic-projects/r-project-template/README.md

 ### Finalize your analysis

-Once the environment is completely setup and you don't plan to make changes anymore to the conda setup, it is time to build the container that natively includes the conda environment.
+Once the environment is completely setup and you don't plan to make changes anymore to the conda environment, it is time to build the container that natively includes the conda environment.
 The container can then be stored and used to reproduce any results later on.

 For this, do the following steps:

-1. Update the `docker-compose.yml`.
-The conda environment does not need to be mounted anymore.
+1. Update the `docker-compose.yml`: The conda environment does not need to be mounted anymore.
 The data volume however needs to be mounted to an existing path.
 If you change the mount point, it will require further updates in the Dockerfile:

 ```bash
 version: "3.8"